top of page

 • Coldness or pain in the extremities

-Symptoms can range from mild to severe.
-Some patients can even be bedridden or hospitalized, but you don't have to live this way.
-There are zero approved medications for the regulation of POTS symptoms, but, new and exciting clinical research is showing the effectiveness of exercise and other brain based therapies in symptom reduction and improvement in quality of life for patients with POTS.
-The ANS starts in the brain.
-It is pivotal that we address the underlying issues at the source in order to improve the integrity of the ANS throughout the brain and body.
-There are treatment options out there that DO NOT include drugs or surgery.
+Still, new and exciting clinical research shows the effectiveness of exercise and other brain-based therapies in symptom reduction and improvement in quality of life for patients with POTS.
+The Autonomic Nervous System (ANS) and all the involuntary bodily functions that POTS may disturb start in the brain.
+Therefore, it is pivotal that we address the underlying issues at the source to improve the integrity of the ANS throughout the brain and body.

 REQUEST YOUR CONSULTATION TODAY!